Jinwen-XU/ProjLib/README.md

 > **ProjLib** can be interpreted as "***Proj**ect **Lib**rary*" (in English), or as "***Proj**et **Lib**re*" (in French, meaning "*Free Project*").

+> **This bundle is dated 2022/04/24.
+Please note that the documentations are not yet up-to-date.**

 ## Introduction

 `ProjLib` is a collection of tools that help you write LaTeX document.
 With the main package `ProjLib` loaded (note that it is *case-sensitive*), you no longer need to manually configure the appropriate multilingual settings nor to set up the theorem-like environments.
 In addition, a series of auxiliary functionalities are introduced.